 There is still no official authorisation as regards Doubly Thankful status but we have researched long and hard and are totally satisfied we have earned the status of a Doubly Thankful Village.

-To date two planning meetings have taken place.
-Representatives from Village Organisations are coming together to plan a Day of Celebration on 11th November.
+Representatives from Village Organisations came together to plan a Day of Celebration on 11th November 2018.

-On 11th November the celebrations begin with the unveiling of a Doubly Thankful Village sign, kindly sponsored by the Parish Council.
-BBC Radio Stoke will be transmitting our Remembrance Service Live and this will be attended by the Waterhouses Branch of the Royal British Legion.
-Everyone who attends this service is then invited to go to the Village Hall where there will be refreshments served by the RBL Ladies.
-Back to the Church and there is to be a three hour full peal of bells, more refreshments and a display of WW1 and WW11 personnel bio files.
-At 6.30pm everyone assembles at the Village Hall for the lighting of a Beacon at 7pm, followed by a Pie and Pea Supper.
-Tickets on sale at £6 from any Bhg Committee member.
-If you prefer the vegetarian option, please mention this when you buy your ticket.
-Bring your own drinks.
-After supper the winning ticket will be drawn for the £500 Bells Draw.
-A grant of £435 has been given by SMDC towards expenses on the day.
+On 11th November the celebrations began with the unveiling of a Doubly Thankful Village sign, kindly sponsored by the Parish Council.
+BBC Radio Stoke transmitted our Remembrance Service live.
+There was the first ever three hour full peal of our recently installed bells, refreshments and a display of WWI and WWII personnel bio files.
+As part of the large-scale British project, ‘Battle’s Over – A Nation’s Tribute’ our bells were rung again at 7.05pm on the day.
+At 6.30pm everyone assembled at the Village Hall for the lighting of a Beacon at 7pm, followed by a Pie and Pea Supper.
+A grant of £435 had been given by SMDC towards expenses on the day.